5 things we know about President Trump’s medical status

 Up to half of patients who are hospitalized don’t have a fever when admitted but nearly all develop one.
 How people fare varies widely — some seem to be recovering and then suddenly worsen.

 Initial reports Friday morning were that the president was suffering very mild symptoms.
-As the day continued, we learned his condition was slowly worsening.
+As the day continued, there were multiple reports his condition was slowly worsening.

 “This is serious,” an adviser to the president told CNN on Friday evening, noting Trump was very fatigued and having some trouble breathing.